 - On average, the typical social media user interacts with 6.6 social media platforms.

 - Eastern Asia has the most social media users (26%) as of 2023.

 - Social media is used by 85% of the world’s 5.27 billion mobile phone users.

-- In the world, the average person uses social media for two hours and thirty-five minutes every day.
+- An average person uses social media for two hours and thirty-five minutes every day around the globe.

 - Millennials and Gen Z are the most frequent users of social media platforms.